 Legal Guardian Documentation vs a Will

-Trust & Will allows you to officially nominate and formally name legal guardians, separate from creating your Will.
+Trust & Will allows you to nominate and formally name legal guardians, when creating your Will or Trust.
 Our exclusive process, using state-specific forms, was developed by lawyers and experts who understand just how paramount this step is for any parent.
 We give you peace of mind, with a simple, affordable way to ensure that those most precious to you will be OK, no matter what the future brings.

 We’ve made the guardianship process easy - so easy in fact, you can literally be done in a matter of minutes.
 Once you decide who you’d entrust your children to, and nominate them using our platform, you instantly review, download and sign your guardianship documents.
 You can update them any time, so you don’t have to worry about things being set in stone should your circumstances ever change.